NVMe vs SSD: Speed, Storage & Mistakes to Avoid

 Considering the potential exemplary performance of NAND-based SSDs, it was indeed clear that the new bus and protocol would eventually be replacing the dilapidated HHDs or for that matter, the SATA SSDs as well.
-Still, as the early SSDs were quite slow and massive, it deemed more feasible to use the existing SATA storage infrastructure.
+Still, as the early SSDs were quite slow and massive, it was deemed more feasible to use the existing SATA storage infrastructure.

-In looking at the NVMe vs SDD, while NVMe is very fast and great technology, SDD still comes out on top - especially for video teams.
+In looking at the NVMe vs SDD, while NVMe is very fast and has great technology, SDD still comes out on top - especially for video teams.
 But when (or if) that day comes, ProMAX will be here to let you know when it’s time to buy.

 Until then, we've got you covered for your SSD storage.
-Get in touch with your needs or checkout some options by ProMAX.
+Get in touch with your needs or check out some options by ProMAX.

 Call (949)-346-1231 or drop your info here